thruflo/ntorque/README.md

 In order to prevent this behaviour -- which would hammer the web hook server with unnecessary requests -- we impose a simple constraint.
 The due date set when the task is transactionally read and incremented must be longer than the web hook timeout.
-(In fact, we also add a two second margin to cover any time it takes to prepare and handle the web hook request).
+(Plus a small margin to cover the time it takes to prepare and handle the web hook request).

 This means that, in the worst case (when a web hook request does timeout or the system falls over when performing a task), you must wait for the full